iainquayle/birch/construct.md

 The aim is for extreme simplicity, and massive maleability but safety with metaprogramming.

-### first class ast

-I would like the language moving forward to be able to neturally be able to generate and work on its own code.
-The exact way in which this will be accomplished is not yet decided, but a possibility is to make ast nodes built in types, and have syntax specific to accessing the ast at any symbol in the code.

-## expressions and scope
+## scoping

-Expressions form the base of the language, they are any chunk of code in the same scope, and can be denoted by parantheses.
-Values can be declared in the expression, in any order, and there must be one return value at the end of the expression.
-(
+Everything is an expression except for assignments.
+Even blocks, which always culminate with an expression which is the return value.

-    x = 1
+(   x = 1
-    x
+    x + 1
 )

-Variables can be shadowed in nested scopes, but they will not leak back out.
-(
+Variables in the same scope are declaration order independent, though style wise it is best to declare them in the order they are used unless.
+This may still be changed to be imperative, and just not allow for mutual recursion.

-    x = 1
+(   x = 1 + y
+    y = 2
+    x + 1
+)

+Variables in nested scopes are not visible in outer scopes, and variables in outer scopes are shadowed by variables in inner scopes.

-    (
+(   x = 1
-        x = 2
+    (   x = 2
         x
     )
     x
 )

+## control flow

+### if

+If is an expression, and will return a value.
+Ifs have mutliple conditions, and always a default condition unless static analysis can make that unnecessary. if
+| x == 1 -> 1
+| x == 2 -> 2
+| _ -> 0

+the guard syntax may be changed to not have the _ ->, but it is not yet decided. alternatives are an else keyword, or just a single expression.

+### match

+Match is an expression, and will return a value.
+Match is exhaustive, and will return a value for every possible value of the input. match x
+| 1 -> 1
+| 2 -> 2
+| _ -> 0
+Ranges and ors are planned, but not yet implemented.

 ## data

-Data is always immutable, and is defined by structs and algebraic types.
+Data is always immutable, and is defined by structs, arrays and algebraic types.

+Currently, data structures such as structs and algebraic types shouldnt need the braces to be parsed, but syntax wise it is not yet decided.

 ### structs

-#### typing

-{ a: u32, b: u32 }

 #### instantiation

-structs are instantiated by curly braces. b = 2 y = { b: 10, c: 3 }
+structs are instantiated with curly braces. a = 2 x = { a, b: 3 }
-s = {
+y = { ..x, a: 1 }
-    ..y,
-    a: 0,
-    b
-}
 Shown is the spread operator, which only one of is allowed, and which will copy fields but will be overridden by specified fields. b takes both the value and name of b. and a is a simple field.